-LDA Dnipropetrovsk region, opened in 2015 Current partners:
+LDA Dnipropetrovsk region, opened in 2015

+Partners:

-Lower Silesia (PL), Dnipropetrovsk Regional Council (UA) New potential partners:
+Lower Silesia (PL), Dnipropetrovsk Regional Council (UA)

-North Rhine Westfalia (DE), Hauts-de-France Region (FR), Normandy Region (FR) Among the first initiatives of LDA Dnipro since its establishment was to revitalise the implementation at local level of the national legislation regarding condominiums and local self-organisation of the population.
-This led to a city-wide network of community leaders that successfully coordinated the population in addressing local issues and a special department to support these citizens' structures.
+Among the first initiatives of LDA Dnipro since its establishment was to revitalise the implementation at local level of the national legislation regarding condominiums and local self-organisation of the population.
+This led to a citywide network of community leaders that successfully coordinated the population in addressing local issues and a special department to support these citizens' structures.
 Another focus was to support the integration in Dnipro and its surroundings of IDPs relocated from Donbas (after the first invasion from 2014).
 In the near future LDA Dnipro plans to enlarge it with the Oblast administration with the aim of contributing to the resistance against invasion and post-war reconstruction.
 As of September 2023, LDA Dnipro succedeed in equipment and modernization of 3 bomb shelters in the Dnipro that could host tens of citizens and offer decent conditions during missiles' attacks.
-LDA Dnipro has been providing psicologycal and legal support to veterans and their families.
-2 LDA Mariupol (currently working from Kyiv), opened in 2017 Current partners:
+LDA Dnipro has been providing psychological and legal support to veterans and their families.